 - You have recently sustained a head or neck injury

 Pay attention to your neck pain and other symptoms.
 It may be a sign that you have a more serious spine condition.

 How can I treat my neck pain?

-Whether you’ve been in an auto accident, experienced an on-the-job injury, or have issues stemming from a long-term condition, Dr. Ibolit and his experienced staff are committed to you and your recovery.
-Being a full-service chiropractic, physical therapy and massage facility allows you to get the comprehensive services you need, all in one place.
+Whether you’ve been in an auto accident, experienced an on-the-job injury, or have issues stemming from a long-term condition, Dr. Ibolit’s experienced staff are committed to you and your recovery.
+Being a full-service facility allows you to get the comprehensive services you need, all in one place.
 We even have staff members who are fluent in Russian and Spanish.
 Your health and recovery are in capable hands at Dr. Ibolit Chiropractic, Physical Therapy & Massage.